When To Walk Away After a Home Inspection in New Jersey

 Septic System Inspection

-Properties with septic systems require a specialized inspection to assess their functionality and condition.
+Properties with septic systems require a separate and detailed inspection to assess their functionality and condition.
 A septic system inspection involves evaluating the tank, drainage field, and associated components to ensure proper operation.
 This inspection is crucial in identifying any potential issues or maintenance needs, allowing buyers to make informed decisions about the property’s septic system.

 Structural Inspection